How Much Money Should I Keep in a Savings Account?

 The structure of a bank’s rate tiers might limit how much you should keep in a savings account.

 A rate tier is a schedule that assigns different interest rates to accounts depending on how much money is in those accounts.
 You might have to keep a certain minimum balance in order to earn the best interest rate, but sometimes banks also put a limit on the maximum amount that can earn that best rate.

 Here’s an example of a tiered rate schedule:

-In the case of this account, while there is no hard-and-fast limit on how much you could put in the account, you won't earn the best interest rate if you exceed $100,000.
+In the case of this account, while there is no hard-and-fast limit on how much you can put in the account, you won’t earn the best interest rate if you exceed $100,000.

 Why do banks do this?
-Often because they are offering a promotional rate to attract new customers but they want to make sure they don't pay out too much money at that rate.
+Often they are offering a promotional rate to attract new customers, but they want to make sure they don’t pay out too much money at that rate.